19 Celebrities Who Got Their Start on "Star Search"

 When 10-year-old Aaliyah Haughton competed on Star Search in 1990, she didn't walk away with a win.
 That didn't matter, though: Later that year, the future R&B star performed with none other than Gladys Knight, the former wife of her uncle and manager Barry Hankerson.
 Just a few years later in 1994, 15-year-old Aaliyah wowed the music world with her platinum debut album, Age Ain't Nothing But a Number.

-Star Search isn't only for singers and recording artists.
-The show also has a category for comedians—and in 1995, The King of Queens star Kevin James competed (and won) in it several times.
+In 1995, The King of Queens star Kevin James competed (and won) in the show's comedy category several times.
 These wins weren't what catapulted him to fame, however; his big break came in 1996 at the Just for Laughs Montreal comedy festival, where Ray Romano saw him perform and gave him a recurring role on Everybody Loves Raymond.

 Another comedian who appeared on Star Search is Martin Lawrence.
 Unlike James, though, Lawrence's appearance on the show was enough to get him noticed by the people who matter.
 Though he didn't win on Star Search, his performance got the attention of Columbia Pictures executives and earned him the role of Maurice Warfield on What's Happening Now!

 David Archuleta was familiar with the ins and outs of reality TV long before he competed on American Idol.
 He wasn't on the original Star Search, but in 2004, the "Crush" singer appeared on the short-lived Star Search reboot, winning the junior singer division with songs like "Fallin'" by Alicia Keys.